ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/section_abnk.md

 ### Animation
 To animate a sprite, three data blocks are required.
 1. The entry point is the [sequence data](#sequence).
 This defines the gereral properties of a sequence.
 How many different frames are involved?
 Are transformations applied or does the animation only rely on changing images?
 This decision is applyed to all frames, which are part of the sequence.
 2. The [frame data](#frame) tells, how long the image remains in this state.
 On a 60 fps system, setting it to 60 frames (`0x3C`) makes it last one second before switching to the next frame.
+It also points to an offset in the frame property data.
+To save memory, multiple frames can point to the same property offset.
-3. The structure of the [transformation data](#transformation) depends on the `animationType` setting from the sequence data.
+3. The structure of the [frame properties](#frame-properties) depends on the `animationType` setting from the sequence data.
 If it is `== 0`, all it does is displaying the selected cell.
 If it is `== 2`, the position can also be changed. `animationType == 1` also adds scaling and rotation.

 If the animation is applied to a normal cell bank, the image in each frame is static, meaning if one frame is set to remain for one second and the transformation is rotate 180°, the image will be displayed upside down for one second.
 If the animation is applied to multi cells, which already have animated parts, it will loop through the animations of the multi cell, while "being upside down".